bobleesj/command-line-cheatsheet/README.md

 - 1d - From the current line to the beginning of the file
 - dd - delete (cut) a line
 - yy - yank (copy) a line
-- H - move to top of screen
-- M - move to middle of screen
-- L - move to bottom of screen

 - u - undo
 - U - restore (undo) last changed line
 - . - repeat last command